MattS8/IRSmartHub/README.md

 	- ***Remove Devices***: Allows user to remove hubs from the group
 	- ***Add Users***: Allows user to add other users to the group.
 Added users can only have the same (or less) permissions as the user who added them.
 	- ***Remove Users***: Allows user to remove other users from the group.
 	- ***Add Remote Profiles***: Allows user to add remote profiles to the group.
-User can remove added profiles at any time.
+User can remove profiles they have added at any time.
 	- ***Remove Remote Profiles***: Allows user to remove any remote profile shared with the group.
 ## Firebase
 ## Android Application